cheapjack/cheapjack.github.io/_posts/2016-07-23-ok-sparks-domestic-science-and-network-resilience.md

 ## What We Made

+We pretty much threw everything we were interested in at the project: every tool and methodology at the edge of our capacity, skillset and knowledge.
+The idea of layers of history and inviting contemporary versions of that history back to the site held it all together: the diversity of the sites history reflected in the content and approach.

- * The Wray Castle Text Adventure Glenn Boulter
+ * **The Wray Castle Text Adventure** Glenn Boulter

 A mobile interactive story encouraging young people to explore the castle’s unique architecture and learn about some of it’s former inhabitants.
 Aimed at younger visitors (5-10), the game centred around a gentle ghost story including some simple freshwater biology and radio operating-themed puzzles.
 Players were quizzed on details from specific rooms in order to progress through the game

- * Ok Sparks!
-Weekend Ross Dalziel
+ * **Ok Sparks!
+Radio Weekend Event** Ross Dalziel

 Open weekend reflecting on the past of the Merchant Navy at Wray Castle with Furness Amateur Radio Society (FARS) an active community who recently celebrated 100 years of Amateur Radio in Furness in 2013.
 Barrow Wireless Association was one of the first amateur radio clubs to be issued with a transmitting licence in the UK, on the 26th June 1913.
 Visitors experienced a special OFCOM licensed Wray Castle Radio station, call sign GB2WCR, played the Minecraft Treasure Hunt, met people from the original RMS Wray Castle, the Merchant Navy’s training college, played with morse code and learnt about the continued importance of radio culture in everything from the Internet Of Things, Minecraft and Mountain Rescue.

- * The Easter Class Hwa Young Jung
+ * **The Easter Class Workshops** Hwa Young Jung

  An introduction to freshwater biology with scientists from the Freshwater Biological Association.
 Vistors could Investigate the ecology of the Lakes with hands on activities about chemistry, algae, fish, invertebrates and explored the impact of the lake ecosystem and the role of limnology.

- * Freshwater Biological Association Reading Room
+ * **Freshwater Biological Association Reading Room**

 A temporary public reading room of innovative freshwater science publications of the past 30 years of the FBA

- * Minecraft Treasure Hunt Ross Dalziel
+ * **Minecraft Treasure Hunt** Ross Dalziel

  Special laser cut Minecraft blocks using the [RF-Craft](https://github.com/cheapjack/RF-Craft) system were hidden around the castle venue: when found special low power radio modules send a message to a local Minecraft server on a Raspberry Pi with an RF-Craft receiver HAT to reveal hidden treasure and information about Wray Castle’s past.